CHILDREN AND YOUNG ADULTS

 Same as for grades 7-9

 For grades 7-9 and grades 10-12, a fun thing for teachers to do is have a 200 word flash fiction and nonfiction writing contest using the topic HOPE, to help the students learn how to "write tight."
 Teachers pick the top five winning stories of both fiction and nonfiction (based on story line and how well it's written).
 I then choose the winning stories-one fiction and one nonfiction-and the two winners receive a personal critique by me of any of their 600 (or less) word stories (No R rated).
-Then I will "write around" the winning nonfiction story, tying in a news story to then be published in my column with the American Daily Herald-short bio given for student author.
-For fiction, I will publish the story and author's name on my Web site blog which is visited by over 80 countries.
+For fiction, I will publish the story and author's name on my Web site blog which is visited by over 90 countries.
 Never know who in Russia or China might get to read a student's work.

 Media Photos - let me know if you need 300 DPI

 Rendezvous With Destiny